concave-org/concave/README.md

   _attrs: {
     input: {
       onchange: event => ({ type: 'INPUT', value: event.target.value }),
+      onclick: () => console.log('clicked'),
       style: 'margin-left: 10px;'
     }
   }
 }
 ```

+To use the action to modify the state you have to implement a state reducer - see [Store](#Store).
 Every other type than function will be set as attribute value.

 ### Pipeline